 One question HealthCare.com frequently gets from customers is whether or not they can claim a non-blood relative if they buy that individual’s health insurance.
 For example, if you buy coverage for a child in your care, can you claim that child as a dependent on your tax return?
 We turned to some tax experts to get the answers.
 Gabe Lumby, CPA, works with individuals and small businesses in the Springfield, Missouri, area.
-He explained that, regarding claiming a dependent, the individual must be either a qualifying child or a qualifying dependent, and there are support tests relating to both.
+He explained that regarding claiming a dependent, the individual must be a qualifying child or a qualifying dependent.
+Plus, there are support tests for both.
 What does this mean?

 To be a qualifying child:

 - The child must be your son, daughter, stepchild, foster child, brother, sister, half brother, half sister, stepbrother, stepsister, or a descendant of any of them.

 - The child must be (a) under age 19 at the end of the year and younger than you (or your spouse if filing jointly), (b) under age 24 at the end of the year, a student, and younger than you (or your spouse if filing jointly), or (c) any age if permanently and totally disabled.

 - The child must have lived with you for more than half of the year.

 - The child must not have provided more than half of his or her own support for the year.